How To Care for Tetramorium Caespitum

 Like most European species, Tetramorium caespitum needs hibernation.
 They hibernate through the winter, from around late October to early March.
 They need at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.

-This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.
+This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully rest.

 For this species, the ideal temperature for hibernation is between 5 and 8 degrees Celsius.
-I would not suggest going a lot lower than this, because in some cases it could create some problems in the long-term growth of the colony.
+I would not suggest going much lower than this, as it could create problems for the long-term growth of the colony.

 If you're a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
 Here I explain in detail every aspect of this complex process called hibernation!
 What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!